Optical excitation of ultra-relativistic partially stripped ions: Simulations of optical excitation

 where $\vec{k}$ is the light wave vector, $\vec{p}$ and $\vec{\beta}$ are the PSI momentum and relativistic velocity, respectively, $n_p(\vec{r},\vec{k},t_i)$ is the local density of the photons, and $\sigma_{\rm abs}(\vec{p},\vec{k})$ is the absorption cross section given by \cite{Bessonov:1995eq}

-where $r_e$ is the classical electron radius, $f$ is the oscillator strength, $\omega^{\rm LAB}$ is the irradiated light frequency in the LAB frame, and $\psi$ is the angle between the directions of the light and PSI propagation in this frame.
+where $r_e$ is the classical electron radius, $f$ is the oscillator strength, $\omega^{\rm LF}$ is the irradiated light frequency in the LF, and $\psi$ is the angle between the directions of the light and PSI propagation in this frame.

 The above can also be expressed in the following way

 where